petarsrepo/buidl-your-own-wallet/README.md

 # buidl-your-own-wallet

 A compilation of scripts to perform basic Web3 wallet management functions within a single interface.
-Create a wallet, check its balance, encrypt your private key to JSON keystore, and decrypt your JSON keystore to private key.
+Create a wallet, check its balance, submit transactions, estimate gas costs, encrypt your private key to JSON keystore, and decrypt your JSON keystore to private key.
 Here's a quick demo walkthrough of the core functionality:

 ![buidl-your-own-wallet-demo](https://user-images.githubusercontent.com/24898023/209030207-64ae8033-e129-4c61-9834-2f2b83b75af1.gif)